 A little more about its history

 Fife bands are composed of wind and percussion instruments, but this definition seems to have started in the 60s, because until that time they were called Zabumba or Cabaçal.
-The band's name was probably an influence of rock bands that started in the 60's.
+The band's name was probably an influence of rock bands that started in the cad 's.
 Bibliographic information about the emergence of fife bands in Brazil is few and contradictory.
-Certain authors support the European origin of these formations, others the African and others claim that they come from the indigenous environment.
+Certain authors support the eur origin of these formations, others the African and others claim that they come from the indigenous environment.

 It seems that the word fife comes from the German: Pfifer, which in this language means whistle.
-Corroborating the European origin of this instrument, there are also fifes in France and England (in military music).
+Corroborating the eur origin of this instrument, fifes also exist in France and England (in military music).

-In Larousse, Encyclopedia of Music, we also find mention of the existence of fifes in European Antiquity:
+In Larousse, Encyclopedia of Music, we also find mention of the existence of fifes in eur Antiquity: